-- a.
-A military judge is a commissioned officer who is certified to be qualified, by reason of education, training, experience, and judicial temperament, for duty as a military judge by TJAG. - b.
-Before performing duties as a military judge of a GCM, a commissioned officer must be- - (1) Certified to be qualified for duty as a military judge of a GCM by TJAG. - (2) Designated for detail as a military judge by TJAG or his or her designee. - (3) Assigned and directly responsible to TJAG or his or her designee.
+- (1) Certified to be qualified for duty as a military judge of a GCM by TJAG. - (2) Designated for detail as a military judge by TJAG or his or her designee. - (3) Assigned and directly responsible to TJAG or his or her designee.

-- c.
-All military judges assigned or attached to the U.S. Army Trial Judiciary and the 150th LOD are assigned and directly responsible to TJAG or his or her designee.
-Consistent with UCMJ, Art.
-26(c)(3) and RCM 502(c)(1), both the Chief Trial Judge, U.S. Army Trial Judiciary, and Commander, 150th LOD, are TJAG's designees for this purpose. - d.
+- d.
 All military judges who meet the requirements for presiding over a GCM may also preside over a SPCM. - e.
 Appropriate records will be maintained by the Chief Trial Judge as follows: - (1) Current lists of military judges assigned or attached to the U.S. Army Trial Judiciary and to the 150th LOD. - (2) A list of supporting documents showing that the qualifications of each military judge have been met.